fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 Using the [Ledger Live](https://www.ledger.com/pages/ledger-live) application, follow these instructions:

 1. Open the **Manager** in Ledger Live
-2. Connect and unlock your Ledger Nano S
+2. **Connect and Unlock** your Ledger Nano S
-3. Allow the Manager on your Ledger Nano S device by pressing the right button if asked
+3. Allow the Manager on your Ledger Nano S device by pressing the right button when asked
 4. Search the App catalog for **QRL**, and click the **Install** button next to the QRL app.
 	- An installation window will appear, and your device will display **Processing...**
 	- The QRL App installation has completed on your Ledger Nano S